csvprobotica/Odyssey_QR_Elite_2026/models/README.md

 ## Models Documentation
-This directory contains the 3D modeling files for the construction of our robot.
-To run the 3D modeling files requires the [`Studio 2.0`](https://www.bricklink.com/v3/studio/download.page) application, which allows us to build, render and create instructions.
+This repository includes the full set of 3D CAD models and production files for Odyssey QR Elite’s WRO 2026 Future Engineers robot.
+Every mechanical element was uniquely engineered and fabricated by our team to realize the vision of building one of the smallest autonomous vehicles in the world while ensuring peak efficiency.
+This documentation was last revised on ......

 ## Robot 3D Assembly
 Here is a view of the robot design modeled in 3D.